 With people carrying more and more portable devices with them, it’s important to have extra power available to you at all times.
 We also have had more than a few situations where someone will ask to borrow your power bank whether in a business meeting or at your local coffee shop.

-With the Aukey 20000mAh Power Bank with USB-C & Lightning Input, you can safely lend them your PB-Y14 and know that there will still be plenty of power left for you, when they are done.Like all Aukey products, the PB-Y14 comes with a 24-Month warranty and is available from Amazon.
+With the Aukey 20000mAh Power Bank with USB-C & Lightning Input, you can safely lend them your PB-Y14 and know that there will still be plenty of power left for you, when they are done.Like all Aukey products, the PB-Y14 comes with a 24-Month warranty and is available on the AYKEY web site.

 We would like to thank the folks at Aukey for providing us with a Aukey 20000mAh Power Bank with USB-C & Lightning Input for testing and review.